Justin is a multi-faceted, multi-pierced, multi-tattooed designer, author, and speaker from Chicago.

 Denim.
 Coffee.
 Tattoos.
 Design.
 These are nouns with two syllables.
 They also summarize a man with a beard with (a semblance of) a plan who values the gift of fatherhood above all else.

-Pixel design, and the inherent constraints of the medium, has long been near and dear to his bit-based heart.
+His personal creative outlet is pseudoroom design (re: the site you're currently on).
+Pixel design as a creative outlet, and the inherent constraints of the medium, has long been near and dear to his heart.
 He founded The Dead Pixel Society with some of the world's best icon designers to carry on that tradition.